pingcap/docs/tidb-resource-control.md

 #### `QUERY WATCH` parameters

-- `ACTION` and `WATCH` in the `QUERY WATCH` statement are the same as `QUERY_LIMIT`, as described in [`QUERY WATCH`](/sql-statements/sql-statement-query-watch.md).
+For more information about `QUERY WATCH` parameters, see [`QUERY WATCH`](/sql-statements/sql-statement-query-watch.md).

+- The `RESOURCE GROUP` is used to specify a resource group.
+The identification of the runaway queries added by this statement will be applied to this resource group.
+This parameter can be omitted, and when it is omitted, it applies to the `default` resource group.
+- The meaning of `ACTION` is the same as `QUERY LIMIT`.
+This parameter can be omitted.
+When it is omitted, it means that the corresponding action after identification adopts the `ACTION` configured by `QUERY LIMIT` in the resource group.
+If there is no `ACTION` configured in the resource group, an error will be reported.
+- The `QueryWatchTextOption` parameter has three options: `SQL DIGEST`, `PLAN DIGEST`, and `SQL TEXT`.
-- `SQL DIGEST` in `QueryWatchTextOption` are the same as that of `SIMILAR`, and the parameters immediately following it can be strings, user-defined variables, and other expressions with string computation results, provided that the required string length is 64, which is the same as the definition of Digest in TiDB.
+    - `SQL DIGEST` is the same as that of `SIMILAR`, and the parameters immediately following it can be strings, user-defined variables, and other expressions with string computation results, provided that the required string length is 64, which is the same as the definition of Digest in TiDB.
-- `PLAN DIGEST` has the same meaning as `PLAN`.
+    - The meaning of `PLAN DIGEST` is the same as `PLAN`.
+The input parameter is the Digest string.
     - `SQL TEXT` can be used as a pattern match on the input SQL as a raw string (`EXACT`), or parsed and compiled into `SQL DIGEST` (`SIMILAR`) or `PLAN DIGEST` (`PLAN`), depending on the parameters immediately following.

 1. When no resource group is specified, the runaway queries identification list is managed by the default resource group.
 You can add identification items to the runaway query identification list for the default resource group.
 You need to set `QUERY LIMIT` for the default resource group in advance.